b-brankovics/fasta_tools/README.md

 ### [fasta_extract](bin/fasta_extract)

-A tool to extract selected entries from a multi FASTA file using regular expression(s) to identify entries
+A tool to extract selected entries from a multi FASTA file using regular expression(s) to identify entries.

 ------------------------------------
 ### [fasta_remove](bin/fasta_remove)

-A tool to remove selected entries from a multi FASTA file using regular expression(s) to identify entries
+A tool to remove selected entries from a multi FASTA file using regular expression(s) to identify entries.

 ------------------------------------